saulpierotti/markdown_notebook/AG.md

 	* I can set a $Z_{H_p}$ threshold and call a selective sweep when the threshold is passed for a window position
 	* Data is usually presented with a Manhattan plot with th $Z_{H_p}$ score of each window position plotted along the genome axis
 		* Colors are used to distinguish where a cromosome ends and another start
-* There are portions of mithocondrial DNA integrated in the nuclear genome
-	* These are called NUMTS and they are mostly pseudogenes, but maybe some of them are functional
-	* They are still being integrated, so they tend to be quite variable
-	* The ones integrated most recently tend to be really similar to the mithocondrial sequences

 ## QTL mapping